 What advice would you give to brides-to-be searching for their dream dress?

 When ordering your dream dress, timing is everything.
 The closer you get to your wedding date, the fewer gowns you will have available to choose from.
 Ideally, we recommend ordering your gown 8-10 months before your wedding date.

 Stay true to yourself.
 It is wonderful to have the input of your family and friends and to share the journey of selecting your gown with them.
 The priority, though, is that you feel excited about wearing your wedding gown and walking down the aisle.

 What has been your biggest achievement since establishing your label in 2002?

 Growing Erin Clare Bridal.
 Initially, we specialised in creating custom gowns.
-Now we create collections which are available across Australia and the United States.
+Now we create collections that are available across Australia and the United States.

 Discover more at Erin Clare Bridal